MVST Iron Condor Strategy

 What is a iron condor on MVST?

 A iron condor on MVST is the iron condor strategy applied to MVST (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With MVST stock trading near $1.46, the strikes shown on this page are snapped to the nearest listed MVST chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With MVST stock at $0.83 on the most recent close, the strikes shown on this page are snapped to the nearest listed MVST chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are MVST iron condor max profit and max loss calculated?